taddeseanb/kenya-hub/docs/developer/tutorial-data-management/index.md

 date: 2023-05-09
 ---

-This docututorial presents a workshop on effective (spatial) data maintenance.
+This tutorial presents a workshop on effective (spatial) data maintenance.
 The tutorial is under active development, we welcome you to leave [your feedback](https://github.com/lsc-hubs/hub-core).

-The first section introduces the [FAIR data principles](./0-fair-data.md), focussing on the soil domain, which form a basis of the data management approach suggested in the next sections.
+The first section introduces the [FAIR data principles](./0-fair-data.md), focusing on the soil domain, which form a basis of the data management approach suggested in the next sections.

 On the tutorial some tools are introduced, which are selected considering: